stackbit-projects/silvestru-site-f4da8/index.md

 title: Home
 sections:
   - type: hero_section
-    title: This website is designed to manipulate the sh*t out of you
+    title: This website is designed to squeeze you of your money
     subtitle: I'm a copywriter and I cannot lie
     content: >
       **Need help with marketing materials and content that stands out, gets you